Tag Archives: featured

 German and French dressage have similarities.
 Both teach riders a way to communicate with horses through a balanced riding position and effective use and timing of rein, leg, seat, and weight aids.
 This communication leads the horse into developing its full range of motion and quality natural gaits through relaxation, rhythm, forward movement without rushing, connection, symmetry, and balance.

-While there are similarities, German and French dressage differ in the application of and timing of rider aids, training methodology, and the philosophy of purpose.
+While there are similarities, German and French dressage differ in the application and timing of rider aids, training methodology, and the philosophy of purpose.
+Why do I ride dressage?
+What is the purpose for riding dressage?
+How is dressage applied through the rider aids?

-The DVD: Classical versus Classique offers a great side-by-side comparison between German dressage and French dressage.
+The book, Academic Equitation by General DeCarpentry offers historical insights between the German and French school differences.
+Another resource is the DVD: Classical versus Classique offers a great side-by-side comparison between modern-day German and French dressage masters: German Equestrian Federation Trainer Christoph Hess and French Dressage Master Philippe Karl of the Ecole de Legerete (School of Lightness).
 Whether you are a German dressage or French dressage rider, or are interested in learning more about dressage, this DVD illuminates solid points worth considering.

 classical versus classique dvd